google-home/smart-home-local/README.md

   npm install --prefix app/
   npm start --prefix app/ -- --host 0.0.0.0
   ```
-  Note: The local development server needs to listen on the same local network as
+  > Note: The local development server needs to listen on the same local network as
-  the Home device in order to be able to load the Local Home SDK application.
+  > the Home device in order to be able to load the Local Home SDK application.

 - Go to the smart home project in the [Actions console](https://console.actions.google.com/)
-- In _Test > On device testing_: set the development URL to
+- In _Develop > Actions > On device testing_ set the development URL to
   `http://local-dev-server-hostname-or-ip:8080/`

 ### Deploy to Firebase Hosting